We Can't Look Away From NASA's First Supernova GIF

 Of the event, NASA writes, "Supernovae like these — known as Type II — begin when the internal furnace of a star runs out of nuclear fuel, causing its core to collapse as gravity takes over."

 Catching images of this event will help NASA scientists enhance their understanding of a star's life cycle.
-We non-scientists of the world will just be over here completely hypnotised by the footage.
+We non-scientists of the world will just be over here completely hypnotized by the footage.

 NASA was able to capture this astronomical phenomenon for the very first time thanks to an extremely involved process that took three years of detailed work.
 Using the Kepler telescope, a team of scientists has been recording light from 500 galaxies every 30 minutes for the past three years.
 (We told you it was a lot of work.)
 Looking at over 50 trillion stars in these images, the scientists searched for signs of supernovae.
 Finally, in 2011, they captured not one, but two: a supernova called KSN 2011d, which was roughly 500 times as large as the sun, and another dubbed KSN 2011a, which was nearly 300 times the size of our sun and 700 million light years from Earth.